-Dumplings are generally made with flour, and although extremely delicious, they are typically not gluten-free.
+Dumplings are generally made with flour (and not the amazing gluten-free kind), and although extremely delicious, they are typically not gluten-free.
 Read on to learn where you can enjoy some gluten-free dumplings in Toronto!

 Disclaimer: we cannot guarantee all restaurants featured on our blog are 100% safe for those with celiac disease or severe gluten intolerances.
 Always inform your server of any dietary restrictions you may have.

 Traditional Chinese dumplings are made by mixing flour and water to make a dough, then rolling out the dough into thin circles.
 The filling is typically made with ground meat and vegetables, such as pork and cabbage.
 The dumplings are then folded in half to form a crescent shape, and the edges are pinched together to seal the filling inside.
 They are then boiled or steamed until cooked through.
 Some variations also involve pan-frying the dumplings after boiling or steaming to give them a crispy exterior.

 Dumplings typically contain gluten as the main ingredient in the dough is flour, which is derived from wheat and contains gluten.
 Traditional Chinese dumplings, as well as other types of dumplings from around the world, are made with wheat flour-based dough.

 Gluten-free dumplings are made with alternative flours that do not contain gluten.
 Some popular options include:

 - Rice flour: This is a popular option for gluten-free dumplings as it has a neutral flavor and creates a soft, chewy texture.